Network security assessments: what they are and why you need them

 The purpose of a network security assessment is to keep your networks, devices and data safe and secure by discovering any potential entry points for cyber attacks — from both inside and outside your organization.
 It’s also a way of running through possible attacks.
 Penetration tests can test the effectiveness of your network’s defenses and measure the potential impact of an attack on specific assets.
 What happens if certain systems are breached?
 What data is exposed?
 How many records are likely to be compromised.
 What would have to be done to mitigate that attack?
 A security assessment serves as a dry run, should your network ever be breached.

-A security risk assessment methodology
+Network security assessment methodology

 Most basic risk assessments follow the same general steps: